gmcn42/mt32-pi-control/README.md

 The `Makefile` is written for [bebbo's amiga-gcc](https://github.com/bebbo/amiga-gcc).
 After you have installed the toolchain, you also need to run `make sdk=camd` in your `amiga-gcc` source directory to install the `camd` library.

 After that, you can run `make` and `make dist` in the `amiga-src/` folder.
 If you have installed amiga-gcc somewhere else than `/opt/amiga`, you will need to adjust the `PREFIX` variable in the `Makefile` accordingly.

+### Atari ST
+The `Makefile` is written for [Vincent Rivière's m68k-atari-mint cross-tools](http://vincent.riviere.free.fr/soft/m68k-atari-mint/) on Linux or (probably) WSL.
+For Debian/Ubuntu I recommend using the repositories on the site.
+After installation of the toolchain, run `make` and `make dist` in the `atari_src` folder.

+### Linux
+You need to have `gcc`, `make`, and the ALSA/libasound development headers installed.
+On Debian/Ubuntu `sudo apt install build-essential libasound2-dev` does the job.
+Afterwards, run `make` and `make dist` in the `linux_src` folder.

+### Windows
+The `Makefile` is meant to be used on a Linux host with the `i686-w64-mingw32` toolchain.
+On Debian/Ubuntu `sudo apt install mingw-w64*` does the job.
+Afterwards, run `make` and `make dist` in the `win32_src` folder.
+If you want to compile on Windows, MSYS should work but you might need to adjust the executable names in the Makefile.

 ## Showcase :)
 <img src="https://github.com/gmcn42/mt32-pi-control/raw/main/images/mt32pictl_1.jpg" width="480">